strapi/documentation/docs/developer-docs/latest/development/admin-customization.md

 </code-block>
 </code-group>

-To extend a plugin's key/value pair (which are declared independently in the plugin's files at `./admin/src/translations/[language-name].json`), you can similarly extend these in the `config.translations` key by prefixing the key with the plugin's name `[plugin name].[key]: 'value'` :
+A plugin's key/value pairs are declared independently in the plugin's files at `./admin/src/translations/[language-name].json`.
+These key/value pairs can similarly be extended in the `config.translations` key by prefixing the key with the plugin's name (i.e. `[plugin name].[key]: 'value'`) as in the following example:

 <code-group>
 <code-block title="JAVASCRIPT">